-- Students are allowed 3 unexcused absences.
-Additional unexcused absences will result in a deduction of the class participation grade.
-Exceptions to any attendance requirements may be made on a case-by-case basis. - Students in face-to-face courses are expected to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor.
-(University Policy, FPU-5.0010AP) (see also University Policy). - A+ Attendance will be used to track attendance. - Note: Falsifying attendance for yourself or for another student is an act of academic dishonesty and is considered a violation of the university's academic integrity policy. - If you're late, please enter quietly and don't disrupt anyone.
+- Students in face-to-face courses are expected to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor.
+(University Policy, FPU-5.0010AP) (see also University Policy). - A+ Attendance will be used to track attendance and will be reflected as Class Participation. - Note: Falsifying attendance for yourself or for another student is an act of academic dishonesty and is considered a violation of the university's academic integrity policy. - If you're late, please enter quietly and don't disrupt anyone.
 If you're more than 10 minutes late, then you are absent.